Skip to main content

 Moderate relevance

-Pays a lump sum on diagnosis of specific serious conditions.
-Often considered as a household cushion alongside primary cover, particularly for self-employed principals and sole-trader agents whose business cannot absorb a long recovery period without commission flow continuing.
+Trauma cover pays a lump sum if you are diagnosed with one of a set of specified serious conditions, such as cancer or a heart attack.
+It is often considered as a household cushion alongside your main cover, and is especially useful for self-employed principals and sole-trader agents whose business cannot absorb a long recovery while commission income has stopped.

 Get Your Real Estate Agent Life Insurance Quote